Accepted Students Information

 Resources

-Below you will find FAQs surrounding Covid-19 and starting with us in the fall:
+Below you will find FAQs regarding starting with us in the fall:

 Do you allow deferrals?

 Yes.
-We understand that these are strange and unpredictable times.
 If you would like to defer your acceptance until the next academic year, we can do so.
-Understand that any scholarships awarded are not eligible for deferral, but once you let us know of your intent to enroll by February 2024, we will reevaluate your file for scholarship consideration.
+Understand that any scholarships awarded are not eligible for deferral, but once you let us know of your intent to enroll by February 2027, we will reevaluate your file for scholarship consideration.
 If you wish to defer, please contact us directly at lawadmissions@campbell.edu to request.

 Do I need to pay my seat deposit to defer?